Sudan’s warring generals extend theoretical truce but keep fighting

 Prolonged conflict could draw in outside powers.

-Aid deliveries have been held up in a nation where about one-third of Sudanese had already relied on humanitarian assistance.
+Aid deliveries have been held up in a nation where about one-third of people already relied on humanitarian assistance.
 A broader disaster could be in the making as Sudan’s impoverished neighbours grapple with a refugee influx.

 “The entire region could be affected,” Egyptian President Abdel-Fattah al-Sisi said in a Japanese newspaper interview on Tuesday as a Burhan envoy met Egyptian officials in Cairo.

 The U.N.
-World Food Programme said on Monday it was resuming work in the safer parts of the country after a pause earlier in the conflict, in which some of its staff were killed.
+World Food Programme said on Monday it was resuming work in the safer parts of Sudan after a pause earlier in the conflict, in which some of its staff were killed.

-Port Sudan, where thousands of people have fled Khartoum seeking evacuation abroad, is the main entry point for aid, Michael Dunford, the WFP’s East Africa Director, told Reuters.

-Kenya has offered its airports and airstrips near the border with South Sudan as part of an international humanitarian effort.

 Some 330,000 Sudanese have also been displaced inside Sudan’s borders by the war, the U.N. migration agency said.